simphotonics/lazy_memo/README.md

 use the generic class [`Lazy<T>`][Lazy].
-I often find it useful to declare *lazy* variables using the *late* modifier since it makes it possible to initialize a final instance variable at the point of definition.
+I often find it useful to declare *lazy* variables using the *late* modifier since it makes it possible to initialize `final` instance variables at the point of definition.

 1. Lazy variables are declared using the constructor of the generic class [`Lazy<T>`][Lazy].